 991 Speedster (2019)

 The most recent and most powerful Speedster is based on the 991 generation.
-Porsche built 1,948 units, and every single one uses the naturally aspirated 4.0L flat-six from the GT3, producing 502 hp.
-Transmission is a 6-speed manual only.
+Porsche produced 1,948 units, and every single one uses the naturally aspirated 4.0L flat-six from the GT3, producing 502 hp.
+Transmission is a 6-speed gearbox only.
 No PDK option.

 This is the enthusiast's Speedster.
-The GT3 engine, manual gearbox, rear-wheel drive, and open-top driving combine into something no other 911 offers.
-The car weighs approximately 3,230 lbs, about 200 lbs less than the GT3 Touring.
+The GT3 powerplant, 6-speed gearbox, rear-wheel drive, and open-top driving combine into something no other 911 offers.
+The driving experience is unlike any other 911.
+Open-top driving at this level requires nothing more than forward motion and a good road.
+Weight is approximately 3,230 lbs, about 200 lbs less than the GT3 Touring.

 Porsche offered it in a Heritage Design Edition with a two-tone color scheme and retro graphics, as well as standard colors.
 The Heritage Design cars command a premium on the secondary market.